When thinking about a potential agenda item topic, you should aim for it to be all, or at least some, of the following...

 Double check that your topic hasn't already debated recently.

-Think about how the media will receive your item:
+Think about how the media will receive your item, or whether it is likely to generate interest on social media:

 Resolutions ask Congress to decide something and often includes a call for action.
 They use words such as ‘ask’, ‘decide’, ‘calls on’ or ‘shows support’.
 For example: